 Is Orban holding out an olive branch to EPP?

-More than two months after his landslide election parliamentary victory, Viktor Orban and his nationalistic Fidesz party are isolated in Europe like never before.
+More than three months after his landslide election parliamentary victory, Viktor Orban and his nationalistic Fidesz party are isolated in Europe like never before.

 Talks permeate Budapest that in order to break this insulation Orban explores the possibility to return to the European People's Party (EPP), the centre-right block in the European Parliament, which Fidesz left in March 2021, after two years of suspension over concerns about human rights in Hungary and its attacks against the EPP.